MicrosoftDocs/memdocs/memdocs/intune/fundamentals/cloud-configuration-setup-guide.md

 It's recommended to use Windows Autopilot enrollment and the Enrollment Status Page (ESP).
 This enrollment method and the ESP provide a consistent end user experience.

 - You preregister the devices with the Windows Autopilot deployment service.
 With Windows Autopilot, admins configure how devices start up and enroll into device management.
-- The Intune Windows Autopilot policy also configures the **out-of-box experience (OOBE)** experience.
+- The Intune Windows Autopilot policy configures the **out-of-box experience (OOBE)**.
 In the OOBE, you select users to be standard users.
-- The Intune Windows Autopilot policy also configures the Enrollment Status Page (ESP).
+- The Intune Windows Autopilot policy configures the Enrollment Status Page (ESP).
 The ESP shows the configuration progress.
 Users stay on the ESP until all cloud config settings are applied to the device.

 To set up Windows Autopilot user-driven enrollment, use the following steps:

-1. Add devices to Windows Autopilot.
+1. **Add devices to Windows Autopilot**.

     Register your devices in Windows Autopilot using the steps at [Step 3 - Register devices to Windows Autopilot](/autopilot/tutorial/user-driven/azure-ad-join-register-device) (opens a Windows Autopilot article).